Using Theracharts Alongside Your EHR

 The gap shows up when you try to do clinical work inside your EHR.
 Ask yourself:

 Can your EHR automatically score a PHQ-9 and show you the severity band?
 Can it chart a client's GAD-7 scores over 12 sessions so you can see the trend line?
 Does it alert you when a client's score jumps two severity levels between sessions?
-Can it draft a SOAP note from session context using AI?
+Can it generate a paste-ready clinical update from a client's measured data?
 Does your client have a mobile app where they complete validated assessments between sessions and view their own progress?

 What Theracharts adds